Denttabs is probably a name you are not all that familiar with, but they are one of the few producers, of toothpaste tablets.

 One of, if not the only option available today with fluoride, they gain extra bonus points too.

 There is absolutely no denying they are more expensive than regular toothpaste which is a shame when you consider they are less damaging to the environment.

 You have to be passionate and able to afford this premium to justify the purchase.

-However, it can be worth it for many, particularly regular travellers, who need to think smart about what is in their carry on.
+However, it can be worth it for many, particularly regular travelers, who need to think smart about what is in their carry on.

 Electric Teeth Rating

 - Where can I buy Denttabs?

 - You can buy from Amazon, but best value is to buy from Ecco Verde.

 - There is a mint taste to the paste.